rishi8746/Customer_Shopping-Behaviour-Analysis/README.md

 ## **5. Power BI Dashboard**

 An interactive **Power BI dashboard** was developed to visually present key findings and trends.
-The dashboard enables stakeholders to explore customer segments, revenue drivers, product performance and behavioral patterns through dynamic filters and visuals supporting data-driven decision-making.
+The dashboard enables stakeholders to explore customer segments, revenue drivers, product performance and behavioural patterns through dynamic filters and visuals supporting data-driven decision-making.

 ---